Part 94: Some Assembly Required – MK2

 Here we have the tile accurate map, and one just must appreciate those beautiful European Borders, great job Iceland and Sweden making the map look pretty.
 Please avert your eyes from the Middle east where the continues Boer Oranje is broken by some disgusting exclaves.

-CBR In-Game Screenshot
+CBR In-Game Screenshot of 3

 3